 As we mentioned above, the Nissan Terrano was only built for a total of 13 years over one generation.
-Throughout that time, the Terrano underwent two major facelifts that not only included cosmetic changed, but also some new engines and other mechanical upgrades along the way.
+Throughout that time, the Terrano underwent two major facelifts that not only included cosmetic changes, but also some new engines and other mechanical upgrades along the way.

-Nissan sold the Terrano in three and five-door configuration.
+Nissan sold the Terrano in three and five-door configurations.
 In addition, the UK got a panel van version for a limited time.
 Although it was officially released in ’93 in Europe, the Japanese market did not get the Terrano until 1994 as a five-door and shortly after, in 1995 a three-door version was also introduced.

 The very first facelift was in ’96.
 It consisted of new round headlights.
-In 2002, the second and last facelift was brought the Terrano, by adding some cosmetic touches such as a new steering wheel.
+In 2002, the second and last facelift was brought to the Terrano, by adding some cosmetic touches such as a new steering wheel.

 Throughout its lifecycle, Nissan sold the Terrano with three engines.
 There was one 2.4L gasoline engine, and a 2.7L and a 3.0L diesel engine.
 The 3.0L turbocharged diesel came on the scene in 1999 and lasted until 2006.